yoshi-mai/simple-blog/README.md

 # microservice blog app

-This is a basic blog application, built with a microservice architecture.
+This is a basic blog application, built with a microservice architecture and a basic event bus built from scratch.
 All data is stored in memory.

 ## How to run